-Serverless or FaaS solutions are offered by all of the major cloud providers.
+Serverless and FaaS solutions are offered by all of the major cloud providers.
 There’s Lambda from AWS, Azure Functions and Google Cloud Functions, as well as a few other serverless, or serverless-ish offerings, such as AWS Fargate.

 All are highly available with the capability to support huge workloads.
-You could say Google supports the fewest number of coding languages – with languages supported being cited as a meaningful distinction by some – but really, most serverless concepts are implementable in any of the languages offered.
+You could say Google supports the fewest number of coding languages – with languages supported being cited as a meaningful distinction by some – but really, most serverless concepts are implementable in most of the languages offered.

 It’s often just a case of developer preference.